 - 1 tbsp mustard

-- 2 tbsp mayo (I used avocado oil mayo; you can also substitute vegan mayo, greek yogurt or coconut yogurt)
+- 2 tbsp mayo (I used avocado oil mayo; you can also substitute vegan mayo or greek yogurt)

 - 1/2 tsp ground coriander